 Did you know learning to write does not just happen by chance when you sit in a grade three classroom?
 Parents, you have an important role to play and it starts when your child is still an infant.
-If you are not sure this is true, read From Rattles to Writing: A Parent’s Guide to Hand Skills by Barbara A. Smith, OTR/L and you will be convinced of the importance of providing the right developmental activities at each stage of your young child’s life.
+If you are not sure this is true, read From Rattles to Writing: A Parent’s Guide to Hand Skills by Barbara A. Smith, MS, OTR/L and you will be convinced of the importance of providing the right developmental activities at each stage of your young child’s life.
 Barbara’s parenting guide to hand skills takes you from birth to 5 yrs.
 We could say from cradle to kindergarten, from cooing and babbling to reading and writing.

 Parent’s Guide to Hand Skills

 Are you thinking it sounds a bit too much like work?
 Oh no, what Barbara cannot emphasize enough, is that all this is done through play.
 Barbara writes, “Children learn best when they are having so much fun that they do not realize they are developing new skills.”
 Barbara has also written a resource manual with activities for young children using therapy tools handmade from recycled containers found in all homes.
-My review of The Recycling Occupational Therapist: Hundreds of Simple Therapy Materials You Can Make is here.
+Our review of The Recycling Occupational Therapist: Hundreds of Simple Therapy Materials You Can Make is here.

 Barbara Smith’s book, From Rattles to Writing: A Parent’s Guide to Hand Skills, is for every parent… what a great gift for a “Baby Shower”!
 Day Care workers, therapists, preschool teachers, homeschoolers, or any caregiver of young children will also benefit from Barbara’s book.
 Designed to be used as a reference tool , the activities were created for typically developing children but with the many suggestions on how to simplify or adapt the activities, it is also good for children with learning delays.
 If your child has delays in his development, going back to activities in this book for children of a younger age would be good.